Bial's test

-Bial's test is a chemical test for the presence of pentoses.
+Bial's test is a chemical test for the presence of pentoses originally developed for the diagnosis of pentosuria.
 It is named after Manfred Bial, a German physician.
 The components include orcinol, hydrochloric acid, and ferric chloride.
-A pentose, if present, will be dehydrated to form furfural which then reacts with the orcinol to generate a colored substance.
+A pentose, if present, will be dehydrated to form furfural which then reacts with orcinol to generate a colored substance.
 The solution will turn bluish and a precipitate may form.
 The solution shows two absorption bands, one in the red between Fraunhofer lines B and C and the other near the D line.
 An estimate of the relevant wavelengths can be made by referring to the Fraunhofer lines article.

 Composition

 Bial's reagent consists of 0.4 g orcinol, 200 ml of concentrated hydrochloric acid and 0.5 ml of a 10% solution of ferric chloride.

 Bial's test is used to distinguish pentoses from hexoses; this distinction is based on the color that develops in the presence of orcinol and iron (III) chloride.
 Furfural from pentoses gives a blue or green color.
 The related hydroxymethylfurfural from hexoses may give a muddy-brown, yellow or gray solution, but this is easily distinguishable from the green color of pentoses.